 The cultivated meat industry is picking up pace.
 In 2020, it received more than $300 million in investment, which has already been topped in 2021.
 Much like the plant-based industry, new companies are constantly starting, making it a hugely innovative and exciting field of work.

 For cultivated meat, there are various ways to produce end products.
 At Roslin Tech, we specialise in induced pluripotent stem cell lines – iPS cells are immortal, durable, and can differentiate into any type of cell in the body, making them ideal choices for cultivated meat production.
 Other types of cells such as primary and mesenchymal cells are used by many in the industry, however there are drawbacks to using them in full production

 Our Chief Scientific Officer, Professor Jacqui Matthews, spoke at the Future Food-Tech conference on the characteristics of cell lines needed by the industry to promote scale up for end user goods.
 Listen again to her talk below.

 Future for alternative proteins?

 Alternative proteins are becoming more common amongst the backdrop of growing consumer demand for alternatives to traditional protein production.
 Investment is growing and larger consumer-focused companies are also starting to become involved in the rapidly growing industries.

-For Roslin Tech, which offers both cultivated meat and insect breeding solutions, we are excited to see how these industries grow.
+For Roslin Tech, we are excited to see how the alternative protein industry grows.
 There is global interest and need for greater sustainability in our food chains, and we are pleased to play our part in the alternative protein transformation.